 Where to draw the boundaries?

-From cloud computing giants to challenger banks, businesses worldwide are increasingly reliant on deeply integrated services managed by third-party providers.
+From cloud computing giants to challenger banks, businesses worldwide rely on deeply integrated services managed by third-party providers.
 The latter means that corporations need to evaluate the resilience of external services in their assessments carefully.

 For many businesses, the most challenging questions to solve here relate to risk model boundaries.
 Should the risk exposure of specific customers be addressed?
 For which assets are physical replacements a necessity, and where would financial indemnity suffice?
 Should the operational resilience strategy focus on risk prevention or recovery?